Simple and near-optimal algorithms for hidden stratification and multi-group learning: A reduction to sleeping experts

 In this section, we will show that the rate suggested by \pref{thm:conv_conditional_losses} is achievable via a reduction to the sleeping experts problem, similar to the result of \citet{blum2020advancing}.
 The sleeping experts problem is an online expert aggregation problem such that during every round, some experts are `awake' and some are `asleep'~\citep{blum1997empirical,freund1997using}.
 The goal for a learner in this setting is to achieve low regret against every expert on those rounds in which it was awake.

-To reduce the multi-group learning problem to the sleeping experts problem, we create an expert for every pair $(h, g) \in \Hcal \times \Gcal$.
-In each round $t$, we feed an example $x_t$ and say that expert $(h,g)$ is awake if and only if $g(x_t)=1$, in which case the corresponding prediction is $h(x_t)$ and the revealed loss will be $\ell(h(x_t), y_t)$.
+To reduce the multi-group learning problem to a sleeping experts problem, we create an expert for every pair $(h, g) \in \Hcal \times \Gcal$.
+In each round $t$, we feed an example $x_t$ and say that expert $(h,g)$ is awake if and only if $g(x_t)=1$, in which case the expert prediction is $h(x_t)$ and the revealed loss is $\ell(h(x_t), y_t)$.
 Formally, the reduction looks as follows:

 \begin{itemize} \item[] For $t=1,2, \ldots, n$: \begin{itemize} \item Input $x_t$ is revealed. \item If $g(x_t)=1$, then expert $(h,g)$ is awake and predicts $h(x_t)$.
 Otherwise, $(h,g)$ is asleep. \item The learner produces a distribution $p_t$ over the experts such that $\sum_{h,g} g(x_t) p_t(h,g) = 1$. \item Label $y_t$ is revealed, and the learner suffers loss $\hat{\ell}_t = \sum_{h,g} p_t(h,g) g(x_t) \ell(h(x_t), y_t)$. \end{itemize} \end{itemize}